typetools/templatefora-checker/README.md

 You specify your code by writing *qualifiers* such as `@TemplateforaBottom` on types, to indicate more precisely what values the type represents.
-Here are the type qualifiers that are supported by the TemplateForAChecker:
+Here is a list of the type qualifiers that are supported by the TemplateForAChecker, with an explanation of each one:

 `@TemplateforaUnknown`:
 The value might or might not be TODO.
 It is not safe to use for TODO.